 As I wrote about last August, I had a weed from hell growing in my yard.
 It is back!!!
 Lespedeza striata gave me fits last year.
 I was pretty sure that I had it under control, but there it is again, acting like I invited it to come back as a guest.
 Over the winter, I pulled the usual suspects, … Read more about I want to stay strong, but…

 It has become a perennial question Do you have an Empress tree?
 Do you have a Paulownia?
 Do you have a Sapphire Dragon tree?
 NO, NO and NO!!!
 We don't, we won't, not now, not ever and here is why.
 This tree has weak limbs and is brittle.
 It must be trimmed every year, all the way to the top.
 If … Read more about Stop!
 Don’t plant THAT tree!

 Every spring...
 Just about the same time that everyone is starting to work in their yards, we start getting lots of requests for peat moss, as a soil amendment.
-Most of the requests come from gardeners who are starting square foot gardens.
-The recipe in the books call for peat moss, … Read more about Peat moss?
+Most of the requests come from gardeners and lawn services Carrollton who are starting square foot gardens.
+The recipe in the books call … Read more about Peat moss?
 No way!